RESIDENT CELLS OF THE CONNECTIVE TISSUE

-A fibroblast with an elliptical nucleus and its cytoplasm is shown.
+A fibroblast with an elliptical nucleus is shown.
 Observe the staining of its cytoplasm – it is bluish, basophilic.
-This means that this cell has a lot of ergastoplasm/ribosomes/RNA and is intensely active in synthesizing macromolecules.
+This means that it holds many ribosomes and a large amount of RNA and is probably actively synthesizing macromolecules.

 Two other cells can be observed.
-One of them is a resident cell of the connective tissue that is not frequently stained by hamatoxylin/eosin, possibly a mast cell.
+One of them, with a round, well stained nucleus, is possibly a mast cell.
+It is a resident cell of the connective tissue, not usually stained by hematoxylin/eosin.

 The remainder of the image is occupied mostly by collagen fibers.

 Two other cells can be observed.
-One of them is a resident cell of the connective tissue that is not frequently stained by hamatoxylin/eosin, possibly a mast cell.
+One of them, with a round, well stained nucleus, is possibly a mast cell.
+It is a resident cell of the connective tissue, not usually stained by hematoxylin/eosin.

 The remainder of the image is occupied mostly by collagen fibers.